A Complete History of the British Pound Coin

 Unknown to many, as the round one pound coin gained popularity, counterfeiters took to duplicating this coin.
 By 2013, there was an estimated 3.04% of counterfeit coins in circulation.
 The geographical areas that had the maximum number of counterfeit coins were Northern Ireland, the South-East of England and the City of London.
 Coin testing companies were commissioned by the Royal Mint to study the problem.
 The coin testing professionals found out that the actual number was approximately twice that estimated by the Royal Mint.

-Many times banks did not check the coins they are receiving.
+Frequently banks did not check the coins they were receiving.
 As a result, many banks were also inundated with counterfeit currency.
 The experts detected that many counterfeit coins had poor quality, along with marked visual differences in design.
 Of course, there were more sophisticated counterfeiters, that would require a specialised machine to detect.

 The last batch of the British round one pound coins was minted in December 2015.
 The 12 edge coin that has replaced it is a bi-metallic coin whose design makes it harder to duplicate.
 The coin also has a concealed security feature, which is a code that becomes visible under a certain wavelength of ultraviolet light.
 There were a few other round pound coins in circulation as well, although these were never legal tender in the UK.